-- All indicators of influenza activity remain exceptionally low for this time of year, despite continued monitoring for influenza across Canada. - To date, there is no evidence of community circulation of influenza.
-Influenza testing continues at seasonal levels.
-No laboratory detections of influenza were reported in week 8.
-Influenza activity remains below the threshold required to declare the start of the 2020-21 influenza season. - Two influenza-like-illness (ILI) outbreaks were reported in schools and/or daycares in week 8.
-To date this season, 117 ILI outbreaks have been reported in schools and/or daycares.
-No laboratory-confirmed outbreaks of influenza have been reported to date this season. - 12,030 participants reported to FluWatchers and 12 (0.10%) participants reported cough and fever, which remains low compared to previous seasons. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
+- Despite continued monitoring for flu across Canada, there continues to be no evidence of community circulation of flu.
+Public health measures implemented to reduce the impact of COVID-19 continue to prevent the transmission of flu within the community. - Nationally, two laboratory detections of influenza were reported in week 14. - 12,339 participants reported to FluWatchers and 27 (0.22%) participants reported cough and fever. - Influenza surveillance indicators may be influenced by the COVID-19 pandemic, including changes in healthcare-seeking behaviour, impacts of public health measures and influenza testing capacity.
 Current data should be interpreted with consideration to this context.